 WARNINGS AND PRECAUTIONS

 In the clinical studies, TOTECT was administered to patients also receiving chemotherapeutic agents for cancer, and the adverse reaction profile reflects the combination of TOTECT, underlying disease, and already administered chemotherapy.
-The most common adverse reactions (≥16%) are nausea, fever, injection site pain and vomiting.
+The most common adverse reactions (≥15%) are nausea, fever, injection site pain, vomiting, and postoperative infection.

 Click here to view Full Prescribing Information